dreamx-market/dreamx-docs/http.md

 }
 ```

-### POST /create_transfers
+### POST /withdraw

-Withdraws funds associated with the address.
+Withdraws funds associated with `account_address`.
 You cannot withdraw funds that are tied up in open orders.

 #### Request